-While our field manager was inspecting the property, somebody walking down the street stopped him to ask what was going on with the house.
-Strangely he asked if we knew what had happened there?
-Our manager proceeded to hear a rather disturbing story lacking in many facts such as even a timeline.
+While our field manager was inspecting the property, somebody walking down the street and stopped him to ask what was going on with the house.
+Strangely, he asked if we knew what had happened there?
+Our manager proceeded to hear a rather disturbing story lacking in many facts such as a timeline.
 Nevertheless, with no history, and neighbors with great stories, how does that affect the owner’s attempts to rent the home?

 Does This Rumor Have To Be Shared?

 First lets start with the basic fact we really do not know anything.
 This is somebody who for all we know has the property confused or is reporting a rumor heard at a late night social gathering.
 Who really knows?
 The interior tells no tale of any issues, though the walls are painted in the last few years and the carpet replaced- does that really mean anything?

 Do we as a property manager have an obligation to research the reputed history of a home?
 Does the owner who has never lived in the home?
 Lets start with these questions.
 Fortunately, in Indiana and Florida (the two states where we are licensed) we do not have a legal obligation to research the validity of this person’s claims.
 So, in the case of this home we can end our story and leave it that we just need to get the home leased.

 Or do you feel we should dig deeper into the accusation so we know if there is some sordid past to the home?
 If we learn the walker’s story has merit, what do we do then?